maxitg/SetReplace/README.md

     Out[] = {{{1, {1, 3} -> {}}}, {{1, {2, 4} -> {}}}}
     ```

-    Note how `"RuleOrdering"` has selected the second edge first because it matches to the first rule input while the first edge does not.
+    Note how `"RuleOrdering"` has selected the second edge first because it matches the first rule input while the first edge does not.

-    In this case a specific ordered sequence of edges will be matched (including its permutation).
+    In this case, a specific ordered sequence of edges is guaranteed to be matched (including its permutation).
 However, multiple matches might still be possible if multiple rules exist which match that sequence.

 * `"ReverseRuleOrdering"`: as the name suggests, this is just the reverse of `"RuleOrdering"`.

-* `"RuleIndex"`: this simply means it will attempt to match the first rule first, and only if no matches to the first rule are possible, it will go to the second rule, etc.
+* `"RuleIndex"`: this simply means it attempts to match the first rule first, and only if no matches to the first rule are possible, it goes to the second rule, and so on.

 * `"ReverseRuleIndex"`: similar to `"RuleIndex"`, but reversed as the name suggests.

 * `"Random"`: this will select a single match uniformly at random.
-This is possible to do efficiently because the C++ implementation of `WolframModel` (the only one that supported `"EventOrderingFunction"`) keeps track of all possible matches at any point during the evolution.
-This is guaranteed to select a single match, so the remainder of the sorting criteria list is ignored.
-It can also be omitted because the random event will always be chosen if provided sorting criteria are insufficient.
-The seeding can be controlled with `SeedRandom`, however, the result will depend on your platform (Mac/Linux/Windows) and the specific build (version) of `SetReplace`.
+It is possible to do that efficiently because the C++ implementation of `WolframModel` (the only one that supports `"EventOrderingFunction"`) keeps track of all possible matches at any point during the evolution. `"Random"` is guaranteed to select a single match, so the remainder of the sorting criteria list is ignored.
+It can also be omitted because the random event is always chosen if provided sorting criteria are insufficient.
+The seeding can be controlled with `SeedRandom`.
+However, the result does depend on your platform (Mac/Linux/Windows) and the specific build (version) of `SetReplace`.

 As a neat example, here is the output of all individual sorting criteria (default sorting criteria are appended to disambiguate):
 ```